rieckpil/progmot/content/post/giving-my-first-talk.md

 > Life happens outside your comfort zone, the rest is just repetition.

 For a long time, I've been thinking to give a talk at a public conference.
-While I already gave technical sessions and smaller talks internally (for colleagues or clients), I never stood on stage.
+While I've already gave technical sessions and smaller talks internally for colleagues or clients, I never stood on stage.

 Back at the 27th of May 2022, I could tick off this item from my bucket list as I gave my first talk: "How fixing a broken window cut down our build time by 50%" at the [Spring I/O](https://springio.net) in Barcelona.
 The conference had 1200 attendees, around 60 speaker and more than 150 attendees came to my talk.